 Other Aspects

-- Brand Positioning: A clear statement that defines how competitors and their target audience perceive the brand.
+- Brand Positioning: A clear statement that outlines how the competitors and the target audience see the brand.

 - Core Values: The fundamental beliefs that drive the brand's mission and decision-making processes.

-- Mission Statement: A concise declaration of the brand's purpose and the impact it seeks to have in the world.
+- Mission Statement: The stance describes the brand's actions and the change it wants to bring about in the world

 Why Every Business Needs a Brand Style Guide